jonathantneal/media-player/README.md

 `media-slider`, `media-range` and `media-range-meter`.
 These make it easier to style a group of controls or to add new controls.

+Because flexbox is used to arrange the controls, the `order` property can be used to easily rearrange them.

 The `lang` object is used to provide accessible labels to each control in any language.
 Undefined labels will use English labels.